Paytonjhall/Shire/README.md

 ## What is this repo
 SHIRE is a lightweight admin portal prototype for managing student applicants and student employees.
 It includes a frontend dashboard with tables, filters, and modals, plus a backend API with authentication, authorization, and data persistence.

+I wrote this entire repo using codex.
+I made very minimal changes to the code at some points.
+99% of the code was written by AI.
+I outlined API specs, database schema, and UI structure, and codex generated the implementation.

 ## What this repo does
 - Provides an admin UI to review applicants, approve/deny, and reopen decisions.
 - Manages eligibility rules (age, credit hours, citizenship, visa) with a settings panel.